-Although the number of banks on the FDIC's problem list has declined, the banking industry continues to see regulatory enforcement actions with banks problems experiencing loan portfolio inadequate capital resultina in and unresolved compliance issues.
+Although the number of banks on the FDIC's problem list has declined, the banking industry continues to see regulatory enforcement actions with banks problems experiencing portfolio loan in inadequate capital resulting unresolved compliance issues.
 One of the concerns facing banks will be the ability to remain in compliance with regulatory capital requirements.